3dots/lesswrong/Rationality A-Z.md

 >the ability to have potentially divisive conversations is a limited resource.

-> groups that freely argue about basic values tend to fragment into like-thinking-cliques focused more on clique loyalty than on fairly crediting informative contributions. such discussions threaten social norms that preserve group cohesion and effective conversation.
+> groups that freely argue about basic values tend to fragment into like-thinking-cliques focused more on clique loyalty than on fairly crediting informative contributions.
+Such discussions threaten social norms that preserve group cohesion and effective conversation.

 >In practice, most policy debate focuses on a few dimensions, such as the abortion rate, the overall tax rate, more versus less regulation, for or against more racial equality, or a pro versus anti US stance.
 In fact, one can explain 85% of the variation in US Congressional votes by a single underlying dimension, where there are two separated clumps.
 Most of the remaining variation is explained by one more dimension.